rajatb/CodePathHW1RottenTomatoes/README.md

 A description of the project:
 Project uses Rotten Tomatoes Api to pull information about latest dvd and movies, shows it in a table View.
 It also has a search functionality.

-Add a LICENSE to the repository:
+LICENSE to the repository:

-Add a acknowledging the open-source libraries used:
+Open-Source libraries used:
   1. AFNetworking
   2. SVProgressHUD